ShutoYamada/external-link-checker/README.md

     cd external-link-checker
     ```

+2. Create a `.env` file in the project root and add your Google API key:
+    ```plaintext
+    GOOGLE_API_KEY=your_api_key_here
+    ```

-2. Open the project in Visual Studio Code.
+3. Open the project in Visual Studio Code.

-3. When prompted, select "Reopen in Container" to open the project in a devcontainer.
+4. When prompted, select "Reopen in Container" to open the project in a devcontainer.

 ### Usage
 1. Ensure you are in the root directory of the project.